olafgleba/welcompose/documentation/manual/README.txt

 Building your own manual (Unix-like environments)
 =================================================

-You'll need at least xsltproc to build your own manual.
-It's normally part of the development packages of libxml2 (like libxml2-dev oder libxml2-devel).
+You'll need at least xmllint and xsltproc to build a html version of the manual. xmllint is normally part of a package like libxml2-utils. xsltproc is part of the development packages of libxml2 like libxml2-dev or libxml2-devel.

-To get a readable manual:
+To get a readable manual, use:

 $ cd manual
 $ make

-That will go through all the subdirectories (like de/, en/ etc.) and build the manuals for each language.
+That will go through all the subdirectories (like de/, en/ etc.) and build the html manuals for each language.
 The manuals can be found in */html.

 If you only like to build the manual of one language (eg. de):